azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

-Now, inside a view you can access Catalog or Order by accessing it through ```@EnvironmentObject```.
-This is shown below:
+Now, inside a view you can access Catalog or Ordering by accessing it through ```@EnvironmentObject```.
+The implementation is shown below:

 ``` swift
 struct CatalogListScreen: View {